追踪 API¶

 IsRemote¶

-, that returns a boolean value, which is true
+An API called IsRemote, that returns a boolean value, which is true if the

 SpanContext was propagated from a remote parent, MUST be provided.
 When